DFIRScience/dfir.science/_posts/2022-02-02-How-to-extract-files-from-Cellebrite-Reader-UFDR-for-ALEAPPiLEAPP.md

 Sometimes you are presented with odd file types from forensic tools.
 These odd file types are often related to forensic disk images or other containers.

 One such odd file type is a Cellebrite Reader file (UFDR).
-Today let's look at how to extract data from a Cellebrite Rader udfr and analyze it with ALEAPP or iLEAPP.
+Today let's look at how to extract data from a Cellebrite Rader ufdr and analyze it with ALEAPP or iLEAPP.

-Note Cellebrite also has UDF and UDFX file types.
+Note Cellebrite also has UFD and UFDX file types.
 Cellebrite UFD files are text files that contain acquisition meta-data.
 Cellebrite [UFDX](https://cellebrite.com/en/learn-more-about-ufd-vs-ufdx-extraction-outputs/) are multiple extractions merged into one case.
 UFD does not contain file data, only information about the extraction.

 ## Test Data

-UDFR file is from Cellerbite Reader - [Josh Hickman Android 12 image](https://thebinaryhick.blog/2021/12/17/android-12-image-now-available/).
+UFDR file is from Cellerbite Reader - [Josh Hickman Android 12 image](https://thebinaryhick.blog/2021/12/17/android-12-image-now-available/).
 [Here](https://www.mediafire.com/file/4s19ubpptbukd6b/Android_12_Cellebrite_Reader.zip/file) is the specific file I am using.

 ## Initial Analysis

-UDFR file type:
+UFDR file type:

 ```
 file Android_12_Cellebrite_Reader.ufdr